 Stacey Solomon is a singer and TV presenter who first appeared in the public eye in 2009 when she appeared on the sixth series of The X-Factor where she finished in third place.
 Stacey then went on to win the tenth series of I'm a Celebrity...
 Get Me Out of Here!

-Stacey opened up about her heartbreak at her diminishing baby bump as she shuts down questions about her ‘post-baby body’ "I’ve lost it today,” she wrote on Instagram, alongside an intimate snap of Joe kissing her deflating tummy.
+Stacey has opened up in the past about body confidence and her heartbreak at her diminishing baby bump as she shuts down questions about her ‘post-baby body’ "I’ve lost it today,” she wrote on Instagram, alongside an intimate snap of Joe kissing her deflating tummy.

 She went on to slam assumptions that new mums should be desperate to get their pre-pregnancy bodies back, writing, "The truth is I’m devastated that my belly is shrinking by the day.
 I wish it could stay around for a little longer.
 I feel empty and hollow.
 Not to mention like I’ve been punched in the vagina."